chiefonboarding/ChiefOnboarding/docs/API.md

-	"buddy": 4, # the id of the employee taken from previous request "manager": 3, # the id of the employee taken from previous request "timezone": "UTC", # if not provided, it will default to the organization timezone "sequences": [5, 3] # Array of sequence ids that should be assigned to the user }
+	"buddy": 4, # the id of the employee taken from previous request "manager": 3, # the id of the employee taken from previous request "timezone": "UTC", # if not provided, it will default to the organization timezone "sequences": [5, 3], # Array of sequence ids that should be assigned to the user "role": 0 # role of the user (see above)
+}
 ```